mmomtchev/sqlite-wasm-http/README.md

 You can see a [live demo of the shared cache version here](https://sqlite-wasm-http.momtchev.com/).

-The [Github Pages live demo](https://mmomtchev.github.io/sqlite-wasm-http/) uses the sync backend since as of March 2023 Github Pages still does not support cross-origin isolation.
+The [Github Pages live demo](https://mmomtchev.github.io/sqlite-wasm-http/) uses the sync backend since as of February 2024 Github Pages still does not support cross-origin isolation (please, [upvote](https://github.com/orgs/community/discussions/13309)).

-Ony ES6 module mode is supported at the moment, CommonJS is not supported and this includes TypeScript transpiled to CommonJS - you have to transpile to ES6 in order to use this module
+Ony ES6 module mode is supported at the moment, CommonJS is not supported and this includes TypeScript transpiled to CommonJS - you have to transpile to ES6 in order to use this module.

 You can check [test/integration](https://github.com/mmomtchev/sqlite-wasm-http/blob/main/test/integration) for examples for the various environments that are currently tested and supported.